wiselenium/wiselenium/README.md

 }
 ```

-3) Using your page on the test:
+3) Creating your test with your page:
 ```java
 public class SearchTest extends WiseTest {